UN report blames Saudi Arabia for children's deaths in Yemen

 In a statement, the UN said the "shocking levels of killing and maiming and use of denial of humanitarian access is a serious concern for the Secretary-General."

-"The tragic fate of child victims of conflict cannot and must not leave us unmoved," said Virginia Gamba, the Secretary-General's special representative for children and armed conflict.
+"The tragic fate of child victims of conflict cannot and must not leave us unmoved," Gamba said in the statement

 "A child killed, recruited as a soldier, injured in an attack or prevented from going to school due to a conflict is already one too many," she said.
-Gamba is also scheduled to hold a news conference at the UN on Friday.

 The conflict in Yemen began in early 2015, when Houthi rebels -- a minority Shia group from the north of the country -- drove out the US-backed government led by President Abdu Rabbu Mansour Hadi and took over the capital of Sanaa.